Disability Emphasis Program

 Important Accessibility Reminders (it's the right thing to do and it's the law)

-Public meeting announcements should include instructions for people who need accommodations, wheelchair accessibilities, interpreters, special diets (if food is provided) or alternate form materials such as Braille.
+- Public meeting announcements should include instructions for people who need accommodations, wheelchair accessabilities, interpreters, special diets (if food is provided) or alternate form materials such as Braille.

 People with disabilities are entitled to the same courtesies you would extend to anyone, including personal privacy.
 If you find it inappropriate to ask people about their sex lives, their complexions, or their incomes, extend the same courtesy to people with disabilities.